Sureshpatil4348/Fxlabs.ai_Back_end/MultiTenancy-FXLabs-HexTech.md

 - Timezones: compute next run for `Asia/Kolkata` and `Asia/Dubai` → 09:00 local
 - Brand headers: email HTML shows correct brand name, color, logo, and TZ label
-- Isolation: verify FXLabs Prime users never receive HexTech emails and vice‑versa
+- Isolation: verify FxLabs Prime users never receive HexTech emails and vice‑versa
 - Alerts: triggers log to the correct Supabase tables per tenant
 - CORS/auth: each frontend can call only its tenant API with its `API_TOKEN`